 This event is completely run by students for students.
 Life Changing Labs is a not-for-profit organization that powers the Cornell entrepreneurship community and offers two amazing summer programs: a ten-week startup program for university students and a three-week educational program for high school students.
 Please visit www.lifechanginglabs.com for more information about the university program and www.lifechangingsummer.org for more information about the high school program.

-If you have any questions regarding the Make-A-Thon that was not answered in the FAQ above, please get in touch with us through email - firstname.lastname@example.org.
+If you have any questions regarding the Make-A-Thon that were not answered in the FAQ above, please get in touch with us through email - email@example.com.
 We will reply as soon as possible.